mia-platform/documentation/docs/development_suite/user-settings/user-profile-picture.md

 sidebar_label: User profile picture
 ---

 Each user in the Console has an avatar image that can be configured on the authentication provider.
+This image will be visible from the Console launchbar and right inside the "Profile" section, under the "Personal info" tab.

 ## GitLab